marcmodin/dockerbananas/README.md

-# Getting started with using Docker in production
+# Getting started with using Docker

 The following is a reference of my own exploration and findings on using **Docker**.
 It's also a short guide for future reference, starting with the very basics!